cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 The content of this section is a list of actor classes, each containing the necessary properties to define an actor class.
 These properties are:

 - `id`: The name by which this actor class is known
-- `action`: Dictionary of properties
+- `action`: Mapping of properties
   - `space`: The protobuf message type that represents all the possible actions that this actor class can perform (its action space)
-- `observation`: Dictionary of properties
+- `observation`: Mapping of properties
   - `space`: The protobuf message type that represents a snapshot of the data that this actor class has access to (its observation space)
-  - `delta`: The protobuf message type that represents the difference between two observation spaces (snapshots)
+  - `delta`: (optional) The protobuf message type that represents the difference between two observation spaces (snapshots)
-  - `delta_apply_fn`: Dictionary of exclusive options for a function to combine an observation space and a delta, into a new observation space {TO_REVIEW}
+  - `delta_apply_fn`: (optional) Mapping for a function to combine an observation space and a delta, into a new observation space: *fn(observation, delta) -> observation*.
+Only one of the following can be defined
     - `python`: The function defined in python
     - `javascript`: The function defined in Javascript
-- `config_type`: Defines the protobuf message type used to configure this actor class
+- `config_type`: (optional) Defines the protobuf message type used to configure this actor class

 Each actor class should define both an observation and action space as protobuf message types.